redwoodjs/redwood/docs/docs/how-to/file-uploads.md

 You are going to need a new `.env` called `REDWOOD_ENV_FILESTACK_SECRET`, which you can find in Filestack > Security > Policy & Signature: App Secret.

-Also, let's add this package to the right side of our current concern:
+Filestack's library will provide a `getSecurity` method that will allow us to delete a resource, but only if executed on a **nodejs** environment.
+Hence, we need to execute the `delete` operation on the `api` side.

+Let's add the proper package:

 ```shell
 yarn workspace api add filestack-js
 ```

-You should be good to go.
-Let's modify our service accordingly:
+Great.
+Now we can modify our service accordingly:

 ```js {4-23} title="api/src/services/image/image.ts"
 import * as Filestack from 'filestack-js'